Azuriom/azuriom.com/content/en/docs/installation.md

 ## Installation

-Azuriom offers an automatic installer to install Azuriom easily by following these few steps :
+Azuriom offers an automatic installer to install Azuriom easily by following these few steps:

 {{< info >}}
 You can also install it with [Docker](https://www.docker.com/) by following the steps listed [here](https://github.com/Azuriom/Azuriom/blob/master/docker/INSTALL.md).